uo bar

 • I gave a talk today ("Measuring health biomarkers in population-based research using point-of-care testing: Possibilities and practical considerations") and participated in a panel discussion as part of the WHO's World Health Survey Plus (WHS+) Virtual Expert Consultation meeting.
 It was a two-part presentation with Eileen Crimmins (from USC)--with her talking about the power of biomarkers in social science research and me talking about the technical and ethical sides of their use, with a focus on point-of-care testing. (posted 4/14/21)

-Recent Publications (Publication Archive) (Google Scholar Link)
+Selected Recent Publications (Publication Archive) (Google Scholar Link)

 • Snodgrass.
 2022.
 Minimally invasive biomarkers in human population biology research, Part 2: An introduction to the special issue.
 American Journal of Human Biology. (link to paper)